Pagan-Idel/tiktok-engage-tracker/README.md

 To check if Node.js and npm are installed, open your terminal (Command Prompt, PowerShell, or Terminal) and type:

-node -v
+node -v (enter)
-npm -v
+npm -v (enter)

 You should see version numbers for both Node.js and npm.
 If not, please follow the installation instructions provided on the Node.js website.

 Installation

-Follow these steps to set up and run the project locally:
+Follow these steps to set up and run TikTok Live Like Tracker locally:

 1. Download the Latest Release